About James Cargas

 James and his wife, Dr. Dorina Papageorgiou, a neuroimaging scientist at the Baylor College of Medicine, met at Houston’s Museum of Natural Science and live only a few blocks away in the Southampton neighborhood.
 They are members of the Annunciation Greek Orthodox Cathedral.

-With the consent of the people of the 7th Congressional District, James Cargas is looking forward to returning to the U.S. House of Representatives as part of a reenergized Congress willing to put egos and personal ideologies aside and focus on moving our nation forward again.
+Now, with the consent of the people of the 7th Congressional District, James Cargas is looking forward to returning to the U.S. House of Representatives as part of a reenergized Congress willing to put egos and personal ideologies aside and focus on moving our nation forward again.
 He is promising that gridlock, government shut downs and threats of default that cause havoc to a weak American economy will not be part of his agenda.
 Legislation is an ongoing process of improvement; not a hostage to be taken by members of Congress willing to self-detonate the American economy along with the people that depend on it.